-- UN agency-managed global information systems, - network of the UN agencies' country offices and specialized information systems, including rosters of consultants and development services providers, and - access to the support provided by the network of UN specialized agencies, funds, and programmes.
+- · UN agency-managed global information systems - Network of the UN agencies' country offices and specialized information systems, including rosters of consultants and development services providers, - · Support provided by the network of UN specialized agencies, funds, and programmes.

 The UN system agencies shall appoint staff and consultants for programme development, programme support and technical assistance, as well as M&E activities.